-Research based and outcome driven, FLY’s programs inspire and empower youth in the juvenile justice system, and youth at-risk for system involvement to alter the trajectory of their lives by helping them identify, build upon, and re-direct their strengths.
+Research based and outcome driven, FLY’s programs inspire and empower youth in the juvenile justice system, or youth at-risk of systems involvement to alter the trajectory of their lives by helping them identify, build upon, and re-direct their strengths.

-Over the last 10 years, FLY has helped nearly 10,000 marginalized and under-served youth gain the life skills and character needed to avoid the criminal justice system and transform into positive community leaders.
+Since 2000, FLY has helped more than 10,000 marginalized and under-served youth gain the life skills and character needed to avoid the criminal justice system and transform into positive community leaders.

 - Responsibility and accountability

-FLY began in 1996 when a Stanford law student, Christa Gannon, helped start a volunteer education program connecting law students to youth incarcerated in Santa Clara County’s Juvenile Hall.
-At the end of the program, she asked the youth to help her design services that they felt would prevent juvenile crime.
-They recommended developing a course to help troubled youth consciously follow the law, providing at-risk youth with role models, and creating opportunities for youth on probation to do something positive for their communities.
-In 1998, the George Soros Foundation awarded Ms. Gannon, now FLY’s Founder and Executive Director, a two-year fellowship to pilot the ideas.
-Bolstering the youth’s ideas with best practices in youth development and crime prevention, their suggestions were so successful that when the fellowship ended in 2000, she incorporated the project into a nonprofit.
+In 1996 a Stanford law student, Christa Gannon, helped start a volunteer education program connecting law students to youth incarcerated in Santa Clara County’s Juvenile Hall.
+At the end of the program, Christa asked the youth to help her design services that they felt would prevent juvenile crime.
+They recommended developing a course to help troubled youth understand the law, giving at-risk youth positive role models, and creating opportunities for youth on probation to do something positive for their communities.
+In 1998, Christa received the George Soros Foundation award, a two-year fellowship to pilot the ideas, allowing her to bolster the youth’s ideas with best practices in youth development and crime prevention.
+Their suggestions were so successful that when the fellowship ended in 2000, Christa incorporated the project into a nonprofit.

 When FLY began, it had one staff member, five volunteers, 25 clients and a budget of $32,500.
-Now, each year with 50 staff and 150 volunteers and a budget of $4.2 million, FLY serves nearly 1,000 probation and high risk youth, and 1,000 middle school youth at risk of system involvement.
-To this day the bedrock of what we provide is what our incarcerated youth first suggested – a range of services including: legal education, one-on-one mentoring, and leadership training.
+Today, Christa serves as FLY’s Founder and Chief Executive Officer with 46 staff, 200 volunteers, and a budget of $4.5 million, FLY serves more than 1,000 probation and at-risk youth, and 1,000 middle school youth at risk of system involvement.
+To this day the bedrock of what FLY provides is what our incarcerated youth first suggested – a range of services including legal education, leadership training, and one-on-one mentoring.